portmanv/ToolboxObservationalConstraint/README.md

 # Definition of the variables
-Observational constrained enables to constrain the distribution of a future variable $X$, by using the observation of a given variable X. It is thus necessary to define X, Y, and import the X and Y values of climate models and the X value observed.
+Observational constrained enables to constrain the distribution of a future variable $X$, by using the observation of a given variable $X$.
+It is thus necessary to define $X$, $Y$, and import the $X$ and $Y$ values of climate models and the $X$ value observed.

-The notebook "Part2_define_X_and_Y.ipynb" imports and computes the X and Y values associated to different climate models.
+The notebook "Part2_define_X_and_Y.ipynb" imports and computes the $X$ and $Y$ values associated to different climate models.
-In this example, X is the global temperature averaged between 1851 and 2014.
-Y is the global temperature averaged between 2091 and 2100.
+In this example, $X$ is the global temperature averaged between 2015 and 2023. $Y$ is the global temperature averaged between 2091 and 2100.